karafka/karafka/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
-Thank you for reporting an issue with Karafka.
+about: Report an issue with Karafka you've discovered.
+---

 To make this process smoother for everyone involved, please read the following information before filling out the template.